kkasravi/w251-homework-2/README.md

 ## Instructions

-Both the edge device (VM on mac pro) and aws use kubernetes.
+Both the edge device (VM on mac pro) and AWS use kubernetes.
-The aws environment should be deployed by doing:
+The AWS environment should be deployed after ssh'ing into an AWS instance by doing:

 > make deploy-aws

-on the aws instance.
-In this case I've allocated a t2.medium.
+The AWS instance I've allocated is a t2.medium with an extended volume.

-Next on the edge VM, deploy the edge services by doing:
+The edge environment should be deployed on the edge VM by doing:

 > make deploy-edge